![]() |

 -L4_ENOSYS | The kernel does not support direct interrupt forwarding. |

-Definition at line 246 of file irq.h.
+both must have the permission L4_CAP_FPAGE_S.
+Definition at line 249 of file irq.h.

 References L4_CAP_FPAGE_RWS, l4_ipc_call(), L4_IPC_NEVER, l4_map_obj_control(), l4_msgtag(), l4_obj_fpage(), L4_PROTO_IRQ_SENDER, l4_msg_regs_t::mr, and l4_fpage_t::raw.